Picture frame: Construction

 The picture frame may contain a protective "glazing" of picture framing glass or acrylic glass such as Acrylite or Plexiglas.
-If the art in the frame is considered dispensable or if the exhibition environment is highly controlled, no glazing may be used.
+Framed watercolours and other works on paper (drawings and prints), are normally glazed, to protect their vulnerable surface.
+For other media, if the art in the frame is considered dispensable or if the exhibition environment is highly controlled, no glazing may be used.
 Since the 1980s significant advances have been made in the manufacture of picture glazings, creating a much broader range of options in both glass and acrylic products.
 Choosing which to use requires taking into account a variety of each object's characteristics: size, media used, condition of media, perceived value of object, anticipated use of the object, e.g. extended exhibition periods or travel.
 It is wise to consult an experienced art framer or conservator for help in making the better choice.
 Now, both picture framing glass and acrylic sheet are available with anti-reflective coatings to make the glazing virtually invisible under most lighting conditions.
 Except for pictures of only temporary interest, glazing should incorporate a filter to block almost all ultraviolet radiation (a UV filter) from penetrating the glazing.
 This filter slows the photocatalytic degradation of organic materials in the picture.
 Both glass and acrylic glazings are available with built-in anti-static properties.
 This option is necessary for objects with friable or degraded media, which would be pulled off the object and onto the glazing by static electric forces.